 Bairnsdale in East Gippsland is the gateway to so many places in Gippsland.
 As you travel through the picturesque town many keep going without giving a stay in Bairnsdale a thought.
-There are so many things to do in Bairnsdale and surrounds that you should definitely consider a stay in Bairnsdale on your next Gippsland adventure.
+There are so many things to do in Bairnsdale and its surroundings that you should definitely consider a stay in Bairnsdale on your next Gippsland adventure.

 Things to do in Bairnsdale